spidasoftware/format/README.md

 ```
 mvn install
 ```
-If all tests pass, this will construct you the jar,EclipseFormatter/target/EclipseFormatter.jar.
+If all tests pass, this will construct you the jar, "EclipseFormatter/target/EclipseFormatter.jar.""
-Replace the jar located in format-v-/formatters/directory with the one created.
+Replace the jar located in format-v[number]/formatters/ directory with the one created.
 This will add your changes to the program.